What Business Leaders Need to Know About Google

 In addition to these tools, Google also owns YouTube and Google+ for social media and content distribution.

 It is impossible for the business leader to know everything about Google.
 The goals are to know how Google can impact your business, understand Google fundamentals and better manage the team driving results for your website on the world’s most popular search engine.
-This knowledge provides a foundation to help you better develop and implement a winning web marketing strategy.
+This knowledge provides a foundation to help you better develop and implement a winning strategic digital marketing strategy.

 - Set up an account with Google to review their tools and resources.